Category Archives: 1955 Films

 But trimmings never make a film complete and 5 Against the House needs more meat on the bone than it serves up.

-The heist is the main attraction as it always is in these types of films.
+The heist is the main attraction.
 Some tension does exist but not enough, and the finale is a letdown.
 After the robbery, which is unspectacular, Brick leaves the others behind and escapes with the money, and a pursuit ensues.
 Kaye, having alerted police, follows them, and a tepid standoff follows.

 Ultimately, Brick changes his mind while Al and Kaye embrace on a crowded street.
 The feeble final scene is meant as a romantic sendoff between Al and Kaye, who didn’t have chemistry, to begin with.